-In part I of our 2 part Series on titled Syria: The Criminal Empire’s Strategy of Divide, Conquer and Destroy we discussed how the empire seeks to create sectarianism and ethnic divides in a country that, prior to the Western-launched criminal dirty war, had neither.
+In the previous article: Syria: The Criminal Empire’s Strategy of Divide, Conquer and Destroy we discussed how the empire seeks to create sectarianism and ethnic divides in a country that, prior to the Western-launched criminal dirty war, had neither.
 In Part two we will continue to discuss how the empire is using Kurds as pawns in its imperial pursuits.

-It’s important to note that whenever we are discussing Kurds in this context it is always the separatist Kurds that want to balkanize Syria.
+*It’s important to note that whenever we are discussing Kurds in this context it is always the separatist Kurds that want to balkanize Syria and never meant as a blanket statement about the entire Kurdish ethnicity.

 The situation in the North East of Syria regarding the Kurds seems to be a topic of confusion for most.
 Understandably so as they have been made to appear by US politicians and news outlets as the most effective fighters against terrorism in Syria.